volcanohatred/pen300/sektor7_red_team_operator/readme.md

 ![](calc_from_ns_lookup.png)

+### video 20

+Explains DLL injecction we will load the path to the DLL and then load the DLL into memory.

+### video 21

+Get loadlibrary address from dropper.exe with GetProcAddress VirtualALLocEx in outlook.exe
+WriteProcessMemory with path to DLL
+CreateRemoteThread with an address f lOadlibrary and path to DLL

+for this we need two things - code to be injected and code that injects

 # Things to learn and do

 1. How to eliminate null characters from shellcode.
 2. How to integrate all for complete evasion.

+4. signing through metatwin and carboncopy - for signature